Noleli/trop-analysis/treeviz/bugs.md

 x hebrew axis labels
 - y axis label
-- can't get psukim for sof pasuk (and maybe others) for shmot 20
-- write up intro text in a tab of the modal x center tooltip over bar and increase left margin x search from beginning of pasuk: what should happen if you've clicked a node whose ancestry doesn't exist in the other state?
+- can't get psukim for sof pasuk (and maybe others) for shmot 20 x write up intro text in a tab of the modal x center tooltip over bar and increase left margin x search from beginning of pasuk: what should happen if you've clicked a node whose ancestry doesn't exist in the other state?
 - aggregate by parsha